belmix/zclassic-swing-wallet-ui/README.md

    This will start the ZClassic GUI wallet.

 ### Donations accepted
-At the present time this project is non-commercial in nature and developed by volunteers.
+This project is non-commercial in nature and developed by volunteers.
 If you find the GUI Wallet useful, please consider making a donation for its further development.
 Your contribution matters!
 Donations are accepted at ZClassic Z address:
 ```